gamesensevip/docs/usage/common_issues.md

 ----- | -----------
   D0001409 | [Out of memory](#out-of-memory)
   C000009A |
+  C000005B | Out of quota.
+Make sure to have at least 8.4 GB of free space on the system drive.
+  D0000001 |
   D0001600 | [Antivirus](#antivirus)
   D0002001 |
+  A000001L |
   C0000022 |
   C00000F1 |
   C0000043 |